If you’re a service desk technician, you know that managing a service desk is no less than firefighting.

 - Add visual elements in your content: Visual elements make your content more appealing.
 It’s estimated that 65% of the population are visual learners.
 So, it’s likely that a sizable portion of your audience will find the visual elements appealing.

 - Keep knowledge base up-to-date: Nothing stays constant.
-With time, existing problems evolve and a new one arises.
+With time, existing problems evolve, and a new one arises.
 Keeping this in mind, make sure your authors are updating their content when the need arises.
+Creating a knowledge base following these steps will simplify your support team’s job and ensure smoother IT operations.
+By now, it’s safe to say that you can make the most out of your ITSM solution with powerful knowledge management.